-All students entering practicum must first complete skills training through the requisite course in their program or, in the case of Advanced Standing students, with their BSW program.
-BASW students must complete all courses required in the program before entering practicum and the concurrent practicum seminar.
-MSW students must complete or be enrolled in all generalist (SSW:6000-level) required courses to enter practicum and the concurrent practicum seminar, and they must be in their final year of the program to enter specialist practicum and the concurrent seminar.
+All students entering practicum must first complete skills training through the requisite courses in their program or, in the case of Advanced Standing students, with their BSW program.

+- BASW students must successfully complete all courses required in the program before entering practicum and the concurrent practicum seminar. - MSW students must successfully complete or be enrolled in all generalist required courses to enter practicum and the concurrent practicum seminar. - MSW students must be in their final year of the program to enter specialist practicum and the concurrent seminar.

-Selecting a Practicum
+Selecting a Practicum: Student-Centered Model

-The UISSW utilizes the student choice model for placement selection.
-Students are responsible for identifying and securing placement options that suit the student's interests and/or needs.
-This model can be a rigorous process but it allows students more flexibility and creativity in seeking a placement.
-Students are highly encouraged to start the search process as soon as possible in order to meet program deadlines.
-The practicum administrators are available to help guide students through this process and to establish strong relationships with potential placements across lowa This chapter provides information specific to the process of selecting a practicum.
+The UISSW utilizes a student-centered model for placement selection.
+Students are responsible for identifying and securing a practicum that suits the student's interests, skills, and/or needs.
+The practicum program provides various supports depending on the program option and in what geographic area a student seeks a practicum.
+This model allows for student flexibility and creativity in seeking a practicum while receiving direction and support throughout the search process.
+Students start the search process at least one semester in advance in order to meet practicum program deadlines.
+The UISSW practicum administrators are available to help guide students through this process and to establish strong relationships with potential placements across lowa.

-The UISSW operates programs at various centers around the state, including Iowa City, Des Moines, Online, and Sioux City.
-Each UISSW center has its own individualized placement process and deadlines due to differences in academic schedules.
+The UISSW operates programs at various centers around the state, including lowa City, Des Moines, Online, and Sioux City.
+Each UISSW center has its own individualized placement process and deadlines due to regional differences in practicum availability.
 Current placement process and deadlines for each center can be found on the UISSW Practicum Education website.

-Student Choice Placement Selection
+Student-Centered Placement Selection

-In our application of the student choice model, the student is responsible for identifying, contacting, and ultimately securing a practicum.
-Students attend a planning meeting in the semester prior to entering practicum education where they learn about the process and how to use the school's Intern Placement Tracking (IPT) database.
-IPT includes a listing of agencies already set up with the school to take placements.
-Agency profiles contain information provided to us by the agency.
-IPT is a good starting place for most students unless they are already familiar with the area and have a specific agency in mind.
+The student is responsible for identifying, contacting, and ultimately securing a practicum.
+Students are required to attend a practicum preparation meeting where they learn about the process and how to use the school's Intern Placement Tracking (IPT) database.
+IPT includes a listing of agencies prepared to accept UISSW student practicums.
+Agency profiles contain detailed information that can be helpful in determining a good fit with student interests and career goals.
+IPT is a good starting place for most students unless they are already familiar with the area and have a specific agency in mind, or they reside far from on of our established centers.
+If students are interested in an agency not listed in IPT, the student should speak with their center's practicum administrator to determine if the agency meets the practicum requirements.